-Sampling rate = record length/acquisition time
+Sampling rate = record length / acquisition time

-Generally, the oscilloscope acquisition time is exactly the display time on the current entire screen (current horizontal time base×14).
+Generally, the oscilloscope acquisition time is exactly the display time on the current entire screen (current horizontal time base×12).

-For example, if the oscilloscope has the memory depth of 700K, the sampling rate of 1GSa/s, and the horizontal time base of 50us/div, the acquisition time is 700us, which is 50us/div×14div.
+For example, the oscilloscope has a storage depth of 360K, a sampling rate of 3GSa/s, and a horizontal time base of 10us/div, then the acquisition time is 120us, that is, $10us/div \times 12div$ .

-However, when the fast time base (below 20 ns) or the record length is set to a fixed value, the oscilloscope acquisition time does not necessarily represent the display time on the current entire screen.
+However, when the fast time base (below 50 ns) or the record length is set to a fixed value, the oscilloscope acquisition time does not necessarily represent the display time on the current entire screen.

-For example, if the oscilloscope has the memory depth of 700K, the sampling rate of 1GSa/s, and the horizontal time base of 20ns, the acquisition time is 700ns, which is 2.5 times of the current display time on the entire screen.
+For example: if the oscilloscope has a memory depth of 1.8K, a sampling rate of 3GSa/s, and a horizontal time base of 25ns, the acquisition time is 600ns, which is twice the current entire screen display time.

-Or, if the memory depth is 140K (fixed value), the sampling rate is 1GSa/s, and the horizontal time base is 1us, the acquisition time is 140us, which is 10 times of the current display time on the entire screen.
+Or, set the storage depth to 36K (fixed value), the sampling rate to 3GSa/s, and the horizontal time base to 500ns.
+The acquisition time is 12us, which is twice the current entire screen display time.